leec94/SY0-701-notes/README.md

 - Distributed Control System (DCS): manages process automation within a single site
 - Human-Machine Interface (HMI): allows operators to interact directly with the system.
 Its security is paramount to prevent unauthorized access and potential manipulation of the system
 - Programmable Logic Controllers (PLC): embedded devices within ICSs connecting to actuators and sensors

+Management of data assets
+- Enumeration: in hardware, software, and data asset management involves assigning unique identifiers, access controls, and attributes to each asset.
+This process allows for granular control over access permissions, ensuring only authorized users can interact with assets.
+Enumeration supports data confidentiality, integrity, and availability by preventing unauthorized access and ensuring proper resource management

 ### Security program management and oversight
 - Recovery Time Objective (RTO): the maximum acceptable time allowed for the recovery of a system or process after a disruption.
 It defines the time frame within which critical systems and operations must be restored to normal functionality